codeccoop/posts-bridge/README.md

 The plugin allows two content synchronization strategies between WordPress and the
 backend:

-- Pull: WordPress performs the synchronization fetching the backend models collections and matching them against its posts database.
+- Pull (Automatic): WordPress performs the synchronization fetching the backend models collections and matching them against its posts database.
 We can trigger the synchronization manualy from the plugin settings' page.
-- Push: WordpPress opens CRUD endpoints on it's REAST API and is the backend who has the responsability to inform WordPress each time an update ocurs on its database.
+- Push: WordpPress opens CRUD endpoints on its REAST API and is the backend who has the responsability to inform WordPress each time an update ocurs on its database.

 ## Custom Blocks